SuperDARNCanada/borealis/docs/source/starting_the_radar.rst

 Manual Start-up
 ===============

 To more easily start the radar, there is a script called `steamed_hams.sh`.
 The name of this script is a goofy reference to a scene in an episode of The Simpsons in which Principal Skinner claims there is an aurora happening in his house.
-The script takes two arguments and can invoked as follows:
+The script takes two arguments and can be invoked as follows:

     * $BOREALISPATH/steamed_hams.sh experiment_name code_environment